Stuart-Wilcox/servepy/README.md

 ###### get(field)
 Returns the HTTP response header specified by field.
 The match is case-insensitive.
 ###### json([body])
-**NOTE: Not properly implemented yet.
-You can use it if you send it with body set as a proper JSON string**<br/>
 Sends a JSON response.
 This method sends a response (with the correct content-type) that is the parameter converted to a JSON string.

 The parameter can be any JSON type, meaning the built in types (```boolean, int, float, complex, list, tuple, dict, str, bytes, ... etc.```), and you can also use it to convert other values to JSON, such as ```None```(although this is technically not valid JSON).